 A vision system is an indispensable tool for most automated production processes.
 Dobot offers a Vision System for educational use, which can be used in conjunction with the Magician or M1 robot arms.
-The star of the show is the software included the package Vision Studio.
-It has advanced image recognition features and a clean, easy to use visual programming interface based on flows.
+The star of the show is the software included the package.
+The Vision Studio software has advanced image recognition features and a clean, easy to use visual programming interface based on flows.

 I received a review unit of the Dobot Vision Kit from a local Dobot supplier, dobot.nu.
 In this article I will take a look at the capabilities of the system, how to program it and hopefully provide some insight on its use cases.
 This is not intended as a full review, rather my first experiences with the kit.
 I quickly found that the software has so many features it is impossible for me to go through all of them here without making this article extremely long.
 Below are a couple of examples from the user guide and also made some programs myself to get familiar with the software.
 Hopefully this will provide enough insight on if the system is suitable for your application.
 It is mainly targeted at the educational market, but it might be interesting for other users as well like startups or in R&D environments.